 Find out more by visiting the Albion In The Community website.

-We work with Asphaleia to deliver 16-19 year olds a study programme designed to provide learners with a structured and challenging learning programme that supports their development and progression in line with their career plans.
+We work with Asphaleia to deliver a study programme for 16-19 year olds.
+This is designed to provide learners with a structured and challenging learning programme that supports their development and progression in line with their career plans.

 3 Learning and careers information, advice and guidance